Our Five Top Tips For Buying a Wedding Ring…2020 update

 Your wedding ring is the one thing from your big day that will last a lifetime… So here’s our top five tips when buying a wedding ring to make sure you choose the perfect ring:

 Tip 1: Choosing the correct finger size and comfortable fit

 Always have your finger professionally measured.
 Take advice from the jewellers and use your own judgement, especially if you are not used to wearing a ring.
-Depending on the width of the ring, different ring gauges should be used to measure your finger. measure your finger
+Depending on the width of the ring, different ring gauges should be used to measure your finger.

 Your finger can fluctuate in size and this needs to be taken into consideration.
-Various criteria can result in changes in finger size, these include the time of the day, the time of year (outside temperature), your overall health and weight and your physical activities.
+Various criteria can result in changes in finger size, these include the time of the day, the time of year (outside temperature), your overall health (medication) and your physical activities.
 If time allows it’s always worth considering having your finger measured more than once.
 The optimum time to have your finger measured is mid-late afternoon.

 Tip 2: Metal choice, which one is right for you?

 If you already have an engagement ring then you need to choose the same metal to avoid extra wear.
 If you are wearing the ring on its own, then you need to think about your work and leisure activities as well as your preference on the colour of the metal.